Ares-Developers/Ares-docs/new/tiberium/spill.rst

 Units like Harvesters and Slaves can spill up to 9 bails of the first resource from the :type:`Tiberiums` list depending on fill state, but not more than the unit's :tag:`Storage`.

-.. index: Tiberium; Technos can lose tiberium on destruction.

 .. versionadded:: 0.5